 It also assumes Obama had less of a role setting the budget for 2009 than he really did.

 Obama rests his claim on an analysis by MarketWatch, a financial information and news service owned by Dow Jones & Co.
 The analysis simply looks at the year-to-year topline spending number for the government but doesn't account for distortions baked into the figures by the Wall Street bailout and government takeover of the mortgage lending giants Fannie Mae and Freddie Mac.

-The MarketWatch study finds spending growth of only 1.4 percent over 2010-2013, or annual increases averaging 0.4 percent over that period.
+The MarketWatch study claims that spending is grown only 1.4 percent over 2010-2013, or annual increases averaging 0.4 percent over that period.
 Those are stunningly low figures considering that Obama rammed through Congress an $831 billion stimulus measure in early 2009 and presided over significant increases in annual spending by domestic agencies at the same time the cost of benefit programs like Social Security, Medicare and the Medicaid were ticking steadily higher.

 A fairer calculation would give Obama much of the responsibility for an almost 10 percent budget boost in 2009, then a 13 percent increase over 2010-2013, or average annual growth of spending of just more than 3 percent over that period.

-So, how does the administration arrive at its claim?
+So, how does the administration arrive at its rosy claim?

 First, there's the Troubled Assets Relief Program, the official name for the Wall Street bailout.
 First, companies got a net $151 billion from TARP in 2009, making 2010 spending look smaller.
 Then, because banks and Wall Street firms repaid a net $110 billion in TARP funds in 2010, Obama is claiming credit for cutting spending by that much.